openvex/spec/OPENVEX-SPEC.md

 has the capability to enumerate the vulnerability name and other aliases that may be used to track it in different databases and systems.

-As with the product field, the vulberability has an optional "@id" field that takes an IRI to make the field referenceable in the document and linkable from other linked data resources.
+As with the product field, the vulnerability has an optional "@id" field that takes an IRI to make the field referenceable in the document and linkable from other linked data resources.